Ukraine crisis: Timeline

 17 March: The EU and US impose travel bans and asset freezes on several officials from Russia and Ukraine over the Crimea referendum.

 27-28 February: Pro-Russian gunmen seize key buildings in the Crimean capital, Simferopol.
 Unidentified gunmen in combat uniforms appear outside Crimea's main airports.
-At his first news conference since fleeing to Russia, Mr Yanukovych insists he remains president.

 - President Yanukovych disappears

 - Protesters take control of presidential administration buildings

 - Parliament votes to remove president from power with elections set for 25 May

 - Mr Yanukovych appears on TV to denounce "coup"